Just so you know:

 Our son was born whilst we lived there, but I didn’t take to remaining in Bracknell as a ‘mum’ and we moved to Yateley (back in Hampshire) soon after: the result of a Sunday afternoon spent eating KFC in front of a cricket match before attending the evening service at St. Peter’s.

 In the years since then, St. Peter’s has given me various challenges; leading All Age Services, helping organise a Millennium Festival, Ladies Suppers and meeting the people that eventually led me to be a member of Mothers’ Union.
 An interregnum (an Anglican “pause” between vicars) and requests to speak at a ‘Women’s World Day of Prayer’ service, and a chapel at Winchester Prison, were part of my first hesitant steps into preaching.
-Feeling out of my depth I sought help from the Diocesan Vocations Adviser, and I rather ‘fell’ into ministry as a Reader!
+Feeling out of my depth I sought help from the Diocesan Vocations Adviser, and I rather ‘fell’ into training and ministry as a Reader!

 Following licensing in 2009, my ministry changed at reasonably dramatic rate.
 Another vacancy left me looking after the “occasional offices” (baptisms, weddings and funerals) but only able (as a Reader) to do funerals.
 Before the last vicar left he (and others) challenged me to stop ignoring the number of people who said I was actually called to be priest, and I spent 18 months in what is known as “discernment“.
 In Holy Week 2012 I was recommended for training for ordination, and so in September 2012 I started another training course (at Ripon College Cuddesdon), at which time this blog gained it’s third name change since I started it in January 2009!
 This time I think it’s a name that will last, because God just keeps on calling me onwards 😉